Hobart Airport

-Hobart Airport is an airport located in Cambridge, 17 km north-east of the Hobart central business district.
+Hobart International Airport (formerly known as Llanherne Airport) is an airport located in Cambridge, 17 km north-east of the Hobart central business district.
 It is the principal airport of Tasmania.

 The federal government owned airport is operated by the Tasmanian Gateway Consortium under a 99-year lease.

 The airport maintains a conjoined international and domestic terminal.
 The major airlines servicing the airport are Qantas, Jetstar and Virgin Australia operating domestic flights predominantly to Melbourne, Sydney and Brisbane.
-International flights to Auckland, New Zealand, operate two to three times weekly with Air New Zealand.

 Due to the airport's southern location, Skytraders operates regular flights to Antarctica on behalf of the Australian Antarctic Division using an Airbus A319.

-Hobart International Airport was opened in 1956 and privatised in 1988.
+Hobart Airport was opened in 1956 and privatised in 1988.
 Occupying approximately 565 ha of land, the airport is situated on a narrow peninsula.
 Take-offs and landings are inevitably directed over bodies of water regardless of approach or departure direction.
 The region immediately surrounding the airport remains largely unpopulated, which enables the airport to operate curfew-free services.

-In the 2018–19 financial year, the airport handled 2.6 million passenger movements, making it the ninth busiest airport in Australia.